Which platforms offer real-time analysis of quality records against regulatory standards?

 Is Clinplex a QMS or clinical trial management system?

-No. Clinplex AI is not a Quality Management System, Clinical Trial Management System, Regulatory Information Management system, or safety database.
-It is the regulatory intelligence layer that works alongside your existing platforms via API integration.
+No. Clinplex is the regulatory compliance layer that augments your existing platforms.
 Your QMS manages document workflows.
 Your CTMS manages trial operations.
-Your RIM system manages submissions.
-Clinplex adds the regulatory content analysis, compliance gap detection, and cross-domain intelligence these systems were never built to provide.
+Clinplex adds AI-powered gap detection, automated CAPA creation from detected gaps, task-assigned resolution workflows, closed-loop verification, and Part 11 audit trails — capabilities these systems were never built to provide.

 What is cross-domain pattern detection?